BlitherBoom812/blitherboom812.github.io/source/_posts/Signal-and-Systems.md

 ![](../images/ss/lec3_2.jpg)

 The combination of zero-input response and the zero-state response is not necessarily linear, since the existence of constant.
-If one of them contains no constant, the other is linear.
+If one of them vanishes, the other is linear.

 #### Impulse and Step Responses